PS15/26 – Pillar 2A Review Phase 1: Final Policy

 Overview

-On 22 May 2025, the Prudential Regulation Authority (PRA) published Consultation Paper (CP) 12/25 as the first phase of a two-stage review of its Pillar 2A methodologies and guidance.
+On 28 May 2026, the Prudential Regulation Authority (PRA) published Policy Statement PS15/26, setting out its final policy following consultation on CP12/25 as the first phase of a two-stage review of its Pillar 2A methodologies and guidance.

 Pillar 2A capital requirements are designed to ensure firms hold sufficient capital for risks not fully or sufficiently captured by Pillar 1 requirements.
-This consultation addresses the consequential impacts of the PRA's near-final rules implementing the Basel 3.1 standards and proposes changes aimed at improving information, guidance, transparency, and proportionality for firms.
+This revision addresses the consequential impacts of implementing the Basel 3.1 rules and aims to improve information, guidance, transparency, and proportionality for firms.

 Timelines